Login or Register for FREE!

 Last edited by kc3vzg.
 Register to edit

-Tags: repeater band plan 2 meter arrl chapter 6 arrl module 15
+Tags: repeater band plan 2 meter section6.6

 What is the national calling frequency for FM simplex operations in the 2 meter band?